Kodak Vision 3 500T 5219/7219 Film Review

 Shot as Stills and Developed in C-41

 Kodak Vision 3 500T 5219/7219 is a colour-negative film made for motion picture cameras.
-Though it has been designed for movies, this film sees strong popularity amongst still photographers for its tungsten-balanced colour palette, fine grain, high ISO, wide dynamic range, great response to cross-processing, and for being the major component of the CineStill 800T film.
+Though it has been designed for movies, this film is popular amongst still photographers for its tungsten-balanced colour palette, fine grain, high ISO, wide dynamic range, great response to cross-processing, and as the major component of the CineStill 800T film.

-In this review, I’ll cover all the technical properties and creative possibilities of using the Kodak Vision 3 500T, compare it to CineStill 800T, and explain Kodak’s recent crackdown on the sales of this film to individual photographers.
+In this review, I’ll cover all the technical properties and creative possibilities of using the Kodak Vision 3 500T, and compare it to CineStill 800T.

 The samples of 500T shown in this article are cross-processed in C-41 (with a remjet removal stage using Flic Film borax mix) and inverted with film Q.